Adam Frazier

-Adam Timothy Frazier (born December 14, 1991) is an American professional baseball second baseman and outfielder who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Pittsburgh Pirates, San Diego Padres, Seattle Mariners, Kansas City Royals, and Baltimore Orioles.
+Adam Timothy Frazier (born December 14, 1991) is an American professional baseball second baseman and outfielder for the Los Angeles Angels of Major League Baseball (MLB).
+He has previously played in MLB for the Pittsburgh Pirates, San Diego Padres, Seattle Mariners, Kansas City Royals, and Baltimore Orioles.
 Frazier played college baseball for the Mississippi State Bulldogs.
-He was an All-Star in 2021.
+He started the 2021 All-Star Game.